Skip to main content

 Frequently Asked Questions

-If you have questions about OpenVPN Connect on iOS, refer to this FAQ for answers.
-If it's not here, feel free to create a support ticket.
+If you have questions about OpenVPN Connect on Android, refer to this FAQ for answers.
+If the answer isn't here, create a support ticket.

 On some Android devices, a connection notification sound plays whenever a VPN tunnel is established and can’t be silenced by a non-root app.